fherling/BOW/bow-build/readme.txt

-This project will be used to start the build process
+This project will be used to start the build process.